Quicklist: Types of Exterior House Siding

 What are the different materials used for siding on a house?

 You have many different options when it comes to adding siding to your house, and each have their pros and cons.
-The options when it comes to siding for a house include:
+The options include:

 - Stone, both natural and fabricated